-Clearly the emperor and his entourage relished not only the luxury of these beautiful materials but also their striking juxtapositions in jaw-dropping combinations.
+Clearly, the emperor and his entourage relished not only the luxury of these beautiful materials but also their striking juxtapositions in jaw-dropping combinations.

-When educated Romans saw this sort of sight, however, they didn’t see only beauty, they also saw power and might.
+When educated Romans saw this sort of sight, however, they didn’t see only beauty, they also saw the power and might.
 Syene, Chios, Libya: these were all places that Rome controlled, and the many marbles that decorated the city were as much physical proof of the Empire as they were its products.
 To offset pink with green as Domitian did on the Palatine was only possible because of Rome’s domination of the Mediterranean, and although luxury stones became distributed across the empire nowhere were they more richly concentrated than in the metropolis itself.

 Losing your marbles: What happened to Rome’s colored stone?

 Visiting the Palatine Hill today, you would hardly guess at the vibrant colors described by Statius; aside from a few scraps and broken columns on site, the ancient palace of the emperors is mainly the dull-brown of brick and concrete.
 As with so much archaeology, our reconstructions of the past are based on the precious fragments that have survived.
 These include the numerous small bits of colored stone that have been discovered on site, as well as the holes in the brickwork that show where marble veneers would have covered the dull substructure.